 These tests detect the presence and measure the quantity of specific thyroid autoantibodies.
-These develop when a person’s immune system mistakenly recognises components of the thyroid as foreign (not-self) and can lead to chronic thyroiditis (inflammation of the thyroid), tissue damage, and disruption of thyroid function.
+These develop when a person’s immune system mistakenly recognises components of the thyroid as foreign (not-self), which can lead to chronic thyroiditis (inflammation of the thyroid), tissue damage, and disruption of thyroid function.

 The thyroid is a small, butterfly-shaped gland that lies flat against the windpipe in the throat.
-The primary hormones that it produces (thyroxine (T4) and triiodothyronine (T3)) are vital in helping to regulate the rate at which we use energy – our metabolism.
+The primary hormones that it produces, thyroxine (T4) and triiodothyronine (T3) are vital in helping to regulate the rate at which we use energy – metabolism.
 The body has a feedback system that utilises thyroid stimulating hormone (TSH) to help turn thyroid hormone production on and off and maintain a stable amount of the thyroid hormones in the bloodstream.
-When thyroid antibodies interfere with this process, it can lead to chronic conditions and disorders associated with hypothyroidism (not enough thyroid hormones) or hyperthyroidism (excessive amounts of thyroid hormones).
+When thyroid antibodies interfere with this process, it can lead to chronic conditions and disorders associated with hypothyroidism (not enough thyroid hormones) such as Hashimto thyroiditis or hyperthyroidism (excessive amounts of thyroid hormones) seen in Graves' disease.
 Hypothyroidism can cause symptoms such as weight gain, fatigue, goitre (enlarged thyroid gland), dry skin, hair loss, intolerance to cold, and constipation.
 Hyperthyroidism can cause symptoms such as sweating, rapid heart rate, anxiety, tremors, fatigue, difficulty sleeping, sudden weight loss, and protruding eyes.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm